-A review of the Group's business during the year, including a discussion of the Group's future business development, an analysis of the Group's performance using key performance indicators during the year and particulars of important events affecting the Group that have occurred since the end of the financial year are set out in the sections headed "Letter to Shareholders" and "Management Discussion and Analysis" on pages 2 to 3 and pages 8 to 19 of this annual report.
+A review of the Group's business during the year, including a discussion of the Group's future business development, an analysis of the Group's performance using key performance indicators during the year and particulars of important events affecting the Group that have occurred since the end of the financial year are set out in the sections headed "Letter to Shareholders" and "Management Discussion and Analysis" on pages 2 to 3 and pages 8 to 17 of this Annual Report.

-Details of the Group's principal risks and uncertainties that may adversely impact the Group's performance and the execution of its strategies are disclosed within the "Risk Management and Internal Control" section of the "Corporate Governance Report" on pages 56 to 58 of this annual report.
+Details of the Group's principal risks and uncertainties that may adversely impact the Group's performance and the execution of its strategies are disclosed within the "Risk Management and Internal Control" section of the "Corporate Governance Report" on pages 49 to 56 of this Annual Report.

-In addition, information of the Group's corporate governance practices, environmental policies and performance and the Group's relationship with its employees, customers and suppliers can be found in the sections headed "Corporate Governance Report" and "Environmental and Social Report" on pages 24 to 61 and pages 20 to 23 respectively of this annual report.
+In addition, information of the Group's corporate governance practices, environmental policies and performance and the Group's relationship with its employees, customers, and suppliers can be found in the sections headed "Corporate Governance Report" and "Sustainability Report" on pages 23 to 59 and pages 19 to 21 respectively of this Annual Report.